 (ii) a brief summary of the effect of this Part.

-(5) Nothing in this section requires the Board to give notice under this section to the teacher until the Board has had time to assess the complaint, seek further information about the complaint from the complainant or another person or otherwise undertake preliminary inquiries into the complaint, and properly prepare the notice.
+(5) Nothing in this section requires the Board to give notice under this section to the teacher until the Board has had time to assess or investigate the complaint and properly prepare the notice.

+[Section 52 amended: No. 3 of 2023 s.
+40 and 87.]

+[Heading inserted: No. 3 of 2023 s.
+41.]

-53. Assessment, investigation and referral by Board
+53. Dealing with and referring complaints

-(1) The Board is to deal with a complaint in one of the following ways —
+(1) The Board must deal with a complaint in 1 of the following ways —

-(a) reject the complaint under section 57;
+(a) reject a public complaint or withdraw a board-formulated complaint under section 57(1);

-(b) make an interim disciplinary order;
+(b) make an interim order;

 (c) refer the complaint, together with a report under section 54, to a disciplinary committee to deal with under Division 6;

-(d) if the complaint is in respect of a registered teacher, refer the complaint, together with a report under section 54, to the impairment review committee to deal with under Division 7;
+(d) if the complaint is in respect of a registered teacher — refer the complaint, together with a report under section 54, to the impairment review committee to deal with under Division 7;

-(e) refer the complaint to the State Administrative Tribunal.
+(e) refer the complaint under Division 8 to the Tribunal;

+(f) if the Board considers that another person, organisation or agency could deal more appropriately with the subject matter of the complaint — refer the complaint to that person, organisation or agency.

-(2) Before dealing with a complaint under subsection (1) the Board may make such assessments and investigations as it considers appropriate.
+(2) Before dealing with a complaint under subsection (1), the Board may make any assessment or investigation as it considers appropriate.

-(3) Notice of a decision under this section is to be given in accordance with section 85.
+(3) Notice of a decision under this section must be given in accordance with section 85.

+[Section 53 inserted: No. 3 of 2023 s.
+42.]

 54. Board to provide report to committee

-When referring a complaint to a committee under section 53(1)(c) or (d), the Board is to provide a report outlining its assessment and investigation of the complaint.
+When referring a complaint to a committee under section 53(1)(c) or (d), the Board must provide a report outlining its assessment and investigation of the complaint.

-55. Committee may request Board to undertake further investigations or recommend that the complaint be referred elsewhere
+[Section 54 amended: No. 3 of 2023 s.
+87.]

+55. Committee may make requests or recommendations to Board about complaints

-A committee to which the Board has referred a complaint under section 53(1)(c) or (d) may, at any time while dealing with the complaint, do any of the following —
+(1) A committee to which the Board has referred a complaint under section 53(1)(c) or (d) may, at any time while dealing with the complaint, do any of the following unless otherwise required under this Act —

-(a) request the Board to undertake further investigation of the complaint;
+(a) request that the Board undertakes further investigation of the complaint or part of the complaint;

+(b) recommend that the Board make an interim order in relation to the complaint or part of the complaint;

-(b) recommend to the Board that the complaint be referred to another committee established under this Part;
+(c) recommend that the Board refer the complaint or part of the complaint to another committee established under this Part;

-(c) recommend to the Board that the complaint be referred to the State Administrative Tribunal.
+(d) recommend that the Board refer the complaint or part of the complaint to the Tribunal;

-56. Board’s powers of investigation

-(1) For the purposes of conducting an investigation the Board may —

-(a) by written notice given to a person require the attendance of the person as a witness at a time and place specified in the notice to give evidence; or

-(b) by written notice given to a person require the person to produce any document or other thing that is in the possession or under the control of the person and is relevant to the matter before the Board; or

-(c) inspect a document or other thing produced before it.

-(2) The Board may —

-(a) inspect a document or other thing produced and retain it for such reasonable period as it thinks fit; and

-(b) make copies of, photograph and take extracts from, the document or any of its contents.

-57. Inappropriate and trivial complaints

-(1) The Board may reject a complaint if the Board is of the opinion that the complaint —

-(a) is in respect of a matter that could more appropriately be dealt with by another person or authority; or
+(e) recommend that the Board refer the complaint or part of the complaint to another person, organisation or agency;